mwatowich/LoCSI-for-non-model-species/Imputation tutorial/README.md

 </br>

 ### Imputed data are generated.
 Perform downstream genetic analyses
+1. pca_relatedness.sh
-* Example 1: population structure analysis using PCA in plink (pca.sh)
+* Example 1: population structure analysis using PCA in plink

-* Example 2: Calculate relatedness using KING from VCFtools (relatedness.sh)
+* Example 2: Calculate relatedness using KING from VCFtools
 </br>

 ### OPTIONAL: Validating reference panel using down-sampling and leave-one-out approach
 #### NOTE: we assume bam files for each individual per chromosome

 1. Generate in silico low-coverage sequencing
-   * Make file of the necessary multiplier to achieve each test coverage level (see example: cov.txt)
+   * Make file of the necessary multiplier to achieve each test coverage level (see example: cov_x)
    * Down-sample bams: subsample.sh
    * Pileups of down-sampled bams: pileup.sh